I went from 8 cups of coffee every day down to 1 (and some days, none!). Here’s why and how I broke my caffeine addiction.

 I also started having panic attacks.
 Now, I know excessive caffeine is definitely not solely responsible for my panic attacks but it certainly didn’t help.
 And I was desperate to do anything to improve my anxiety.

-Plus, I knew if my husband and I decide to have a baby at some point, I would have to cut back on caffeine whenever I got pregnant.
+Plus, I knew if my husband and I decide to have a baby at some point (we did, btw!), I would have to cut back on caffeine whenever I got pregnant.
 I’d much rather have time to gradually wean myself than go cold turkey down to just one cup of coffee if I suddenly got pregnant.
 Oh, and I started having horrible acid reflux in the mornings after drinking coffee, and that was miserable to deal with while running.

 So, how did I do it?
 There are five things that helped break my caffeine addiction.